Yorkshire Day

 Yorkshire Day is a yearly celebration on 1 August to promote the historic county of Yorkshire, in England.
 It was celebrated by the Yorkshire Ridings Society in 1975, initially in Beverley, as "a protest movement against the local government re-organisation of 1974".

-On 1 August the Slavery Abolition Act 1833 was passed, during the British Empire in 1834.
-William Wilberforce, a Yorkshire MP, had campaigned for the emancipation.
+The date in part memorialises the commencement of the 1833 Slavery Abolition Act, on the 1 August 1834.
+William Wilberforce, member of parliament (MP) for Yorkshire, had been instrumental in campaigning for emancipation, alongside other prominent Yorkshire abolitionists including Wilson Armistead and Richard Oastler.

 The day was already celebrated by the Light Infantry, successors to the King's Own Yorkshire Light Infantry, as Minden Day, after the battle of Minden.
 Together with five other infantry regiments of the British Army, a rose is permitted to be worn in the headdress.
 In the case of the Light Infantry, the rose is white.

 Yorkshire Society

 The event was first celebrated officially in 1985, when council authorities agreed to host a joint civic celebration in York.
 Attended by lord mayors, mayors, and other civic heads, this has been repeated annually with the location moving each year.
 It is convened by the Yorkshire Society.